openplantpathology/Reproducibility_in_Plant_Pathology/README.md

-We developed and tested the package on this Docker container, so this is the only platform that we’re confident it works on, and so recommend to anyone wanting to use this package to generate the vignette, etc.
+We developed and tested the package on this Docker container, so this is the only platform that we’re confident it works on, and so recommend to anyone wanting to use this package to generate the vignettes, etc.

 ### Licenses